Volunteer Time & Talents

 "...and I have filled him with divine spirit, with ability, intelligence, and knowledge in every kind of craft, to devise artistic designs, to work in gold, silver, and bronze, in cutting stones for setting, and in carving wood, in every kind of craft."
 Exodus 31:3-5 (NRSV)

-If you or your group are interested in donating your time or talent to help make McDowell even more wonderful, send a message to firstname.lastname@example.org and let us know how many people might be involved and what you might be interested in doing (if you know).
+If you or your group are interested in donating your time or talent to help make McDowell even more wonderful, fill out the form below or send a message to email@example.com and let us know how many people might be involved and what you might be interested in doing (if you know).
 We will connect you with the right staff person.

 Eagle Scouts, scout groups, college groups, youth groups, women's and men's retreats, team-building projects, parish retreats, groups looking for service projects (for Lent or any time of the year) or ANYONE can volunteer.
 We would be honored to be the recipient of your time & skills.

 Hundreds of people helped raise the Atkins Animal House (a.k.a. the Big Barn) on Mark's Farm during the construction of Bethany Village.

 Camp was blessed by having several folks volunteer their time and talents to reconstruct the Green Street Market Barn (a.k.a. the Goat Barn) after the original barn burnt down in 2019.